 - a.
 In respect of recommendation 70, the Local Authority Panel's own review has already developed plans to enhance resilience through sub-regional working, whist recognising that this cannot replace the responsibility of individual local authorities to be prepared.
 This local authority- led review proposes that a subregional lead local authority should be identified to coordinate enhance collaboration and ensure equal contribution and benefit from such sub-regional arrangements. - b.
-In respect of recommendation 72, the Panel noted that individual authorities already engaged with the MOPAC led CCTV task force.
-London Councils has supported this work through a mapping exercise of local authority plans for future CCTV commissioning.
-The critical issue identified by Lord Harris would appear to be ensuring that the police have 'fast time' access to available local authority CCTV feeds. - c.
-In respect of recommendation 88, the Panel recognised the importance of maintaining up-to-date local police-held KIN (Key Individual Network) lists.
-Local authority Leaders chief executives stand ready to support the regular exercises to update these lists utilising their community knowledge and links. - 16.
-Local authorities have an interest in a number of the other recommendations that Lord Harris has made and will have an opportunity to contribute to the broader response through other routes including the statutory London Resilience Forum. - 17.
+In respect of recommendation 72, the reply notes that work to review the level and functionality of CCTV provision is already taking place through the engagement of local authorities with the MOPAC led CCTV task force.
+London Councils has recently undertaken a mapping exercise of local authority plans for future CCTV commissioning which should help inform both MOPAC's work and consideration that is being given by the MPS to the development of a strategic approach to CCTV within the police service.
+The critical issue identified by Lord Harris would appear to be ensuring that the police have 'fast time' access to available local authority CCTV feeds.
+Local authorities stand ready to support the Police in any review of their procedures around fast-time access to CCTV. - c.
+In respect of recommendation 88, the reply notes that London local authorities recognise the importance of maintaining up-to-date local police-held KIN (Key Individual Network) lists.
+Local authority Leaders and chief executives stand ready to support the Police in updating these lists, utilising their community knowledge and links. - 16.
+Local authorities have an interest in a number of the other recommendations that Lord Harris has made and will have an opportunity to contribute to the broader response through other routes including the Local Authority Panel and the statutory London Resilience Forum. - 17.
 Lord Harris recommended that DCLG 'ring-fences' budgets for local resilience teams and introduces a small inspectorate in the Cabinet Office or DCLG to monitor performance.
 If central government declines to take this forward, he suggests that the London Resilience Forum should undertake this role. - 18.
 The local authority- led review has already addressed the issue of securing greater assurance that authorities are meeting the agreed standards of provision for operational response.
 The review concluded that the required degree of assurance would best be addressed through better defined criteria and peer based challenge, both within London and across the wider sector.
 The Local Authority Panel took the view that this is a more appropriate means of ensuring assurance and consistent standards of provision.